 No boot to keep my buggy in, no quick way to get wherever I want.
 Thankfully the public transport here is excellent with boats buses, trams and minibuses – a little boys dream!
 Now they are older, life here is so much easier.

-A big bonus to living in Turkey – great holidays in places like Bodrum and Maramaris are so cheap and easy in the summer.
+A big bonus to living in Turkey – great holidays!
+Places like Bodrum and Maramaris are so cheap and easy in the summer.
 In Istanbul, we get four seasons!
 We get snow in summer and heat in the summer.
 I couldn’t live somewhere hot all year round I love autumn and snuggly jumpers and hot chocolate!

-I’m lucky I am married to a primary school teacher so we are teaching my eldest to read and write in English at home so he doesn’t fall behind.
+I’m lucky I am married to a primary school teacher.
+Therefore we are teaching my eldest to read and write in English at home so he doesn’t fall behind.

 I think living here has just slowed down my parenting in so many ways.
-We have so many activities and toys for kids in the UK – don’t get me wrong I love and miss those things… but we have embraced a slower childhood and we are all the better for it.
+We have so many activities and toys for kids in the UK.
+Don’t get me wrong I love and miss those things.
+However, we have embraced a slower childhood and we are all the better for it.
 Parenting abroad has made me appreciate simple things that we might have missed in England – learning about the seasons.
 We appreciate nature in small ways living in a city – a snail on a pavement, feeding stray kittens, collecting conkers, jellyfish in the sea.

 When Becky writes about her life, like she has above, it really does sound wonderful.
 A simpler life where materialism is slow, healthy fresh food is in abundance and all four seasons are experienced.
-Once Lucas and Sienna are older, I plan to visit my lovely friend for a little girlie weekend, maybe get some of the other mums from our group involved too!
+Once Lucas and Sienna are older, I plan to visit my lovely friend for a little girlie weekend!
+Maybe I’ll get some of the other mums from our group involved too!
 You can follow more of Becky’s life with her little family over on her Instagram feed – MumInTheMiddleEast

-If you are parenting in a foreign country and would like to write a post for Becka’s Bubble about your life and parenting in that country, I would love to hear from you.
+If you are parenting in a foreign country and would like to write a post about expat life, I would love to hear from you.
+Read other parenting posts here.
 You can email me at firstname.lastname@example.org, comment below or find me on social media!